PureVPN vs ExpressVPN in Singapore: Privacy, Speed and Price Comparison 2023

 ExpressVPN and PureVPN are both able to unblock all popular VoDs in the marketplace.
 Previously, PureVPN did deliver inconsistent performance.

-However, now they are the only provider in the marketplace that can unblock streaming platforms like Netflix and BBC iPlayer directly through browser extensions.
+However, now they are the only provider in the marketplace that can unblock streaming platforms like Netflix and BBC iPlayer directly through browser extensions in Singapore.